kostadindev/knowledge-base-builder/README.md

 ## 🔍 Applications

-### Personal Knowledge Management
-- **Professional Portfolio**: Create a comprehensive knowledge base integrating your resume, publications, projects, and online presence into a single searchable document.
-- **Academic Research**: Compile research papers, conference proceedings, and citations into a structured knowledge base for literature reviews or thesis preparation.
-- **Technical Documentation**: Consolidate documentation across multiple GitHub repositories, technical blogs, and API references into a unified technical manual.

 ### Web Crawlable LLM Context Enhancement
 - **/llms.txt**: Generate a compact, web-crawlable context file (typically 10-20KB) that allows LLMs to access your personal or organizational information during web searches.